Kampung Selamat MRT station: Station location

-The station is an elevated station located on the east side of Jalan Sungai Buloh.
+The station is an elevated station located on the east side of Jalan Sungai Buloh, physically being within the city of Petaling Jaya.
 The design of the station is the standard elevated station design comprising two levels above the ground level.
 The first level is the concourse level, the two side platforms flanking the double tracks above.

-The station features a long pedestrian bridge over Jalan Sungai Buloh and Jalan Welfare, linking the stations to its two entrances.
+The station features a long pedestrian bridge over Jalan Sungai Buloh and Jalan Welfare, linking the station to its two entrances.
 The bridge also connects to link bridges directly leading into the SqWhere and D'sara Sentral developments.